-Workload approx. 150 h
+approx. 150 h

-M 5.5 Module: Algorithms I [M-INFO-100030]
+5.3 Module: Algorithms I [M-INFO-100030]

-Responsil Organisati Part on: K IT D DrIng.
-Carsten Dao Pepartment of Inform matics (mandatory)

-Credit: 6 s Grading scale Grade to a tenth Recurrence Each summer term Duration 1 term Language German Level 1 Version 1

-Mandatory

-T-INFO-100001

-5.6 Module: Algorithms II [M-INFO-101173] Respon Organisa Pa KIT De Dr. Peter Sanders epartment of Infe natics (Compulso - n Informatics) Credits 6 Grading scale rade to a tenth Recurrence Each winter term Duration 1 term Language German/English Level 3 Version 1
+Responsible: TT-Prof. Dr. Thomas Bläsius Organisation: KIT Department of Informatics

+Credits

+6Grading scale

+Grade to a tenthRecurrence

+Each summer termDuration

+1 termLanguage

+GermanLevel

+1Version

+1

+Mandatory T-INFO-100001 Algorithms I 6 CR Bläsius

+5.4 Module: Algorithms II [M-INFO-101173]

+Responsible: Prof. Dr. Peter Sanders

+Credits

+6Grading scale

+Grade to a tenthRecurrence

+Each winter termDuration

+1 termLanguage

+German/EnglishLevel

+3Version

+1

+Mandatory T-INFO-102020 Algorithms II 6 CR Sanders

 The student has an in-depth insight into the theoretical and practical aspects of algorithms and is able to identify and formally formulate algorithmic problems in various application areas.
 Furthermore, they know advanced algorithms and data structures from the areas of graph algorithms, algorithmic geometry, string matching, algebraic algorithms, combinatorial optimization, and external memory algorithms.
 They are able to independently understand algorithms they are unfamiliar with, associate them with the above areas, apply them, determine their running time, evaluate them, and select appropriate algorithms for given applications.
 Furthermore, the student is able to adapt existing algorithms to related problems.
-In addition to algorithms, approximation algorithms, online algorithms, randomized algorithms, parallel algorithms, linear programming, and algorithm engineering techniques.
+In addition to algorithms for concrete problems, the student knows advanced techniques of algorithmic design.
+This includes parameterized algorithms, approximation algorithms, online algorithms, randomized algorithms, parallel algorithms, linear programming, and algorithm engineering techniques.
 For given algorithms, the student is able to identify techniques used to better understand these algorithms.
 In addition, they are able to select appropriate techniques for a given problem and use them to design their own algorithms.